dapr/quickstarts/tutorials/pub-sub/README.md

 4. If you want more insights into the Cloud Events being published on Redis streams, keep going.
 If you want to deploy this same application to Kubernetes,  jump to the [Run in Kubernetes](#Run-in-Kubernetes).
 Otherwise, skip ahead to the [How it Works](#How-it-Works) section to understand the code!

-## Insights into the cloud events being published on Redis streams
+## Insights into the Cloud Events being published on Redis streams
 If you want to see the [Cloud Events](https://github.com/cloudevents/spec) that are being published on [Redis stream](https://redis.io/docs/data-types/streams/), follow the below steps:

 1. Redis is running inside of a docker container, so to access it via CLI, pass the following command to a new terminal: